WEATHER INFORMATION 2021/22

-We encourage you to check the district website, as well as your school website in the morning, and listen to local media.
+We encourage you to check the district website and social media, as well as your school’s website in the morning, and listen to local media.

 This is also a reminder to all students to DRESS WARMLY and WEAR APPROPRIATE CLOTHING.
 Sidewalks and roads can be extremely slippery.
 Students walking to school are advised to take extra care.

 At this time, we encourage you to review your own preparations for winter weather and ensure that you are familiar with your municipality’s snow and ice response procedures.
 We request that you strictly adhere to parking restrictions in and around all Delta schools.
 Your child’s school will contact you about any changes to driving routes that may be put into effect on streets adjacent to the school.

 With your cooperation and adherence to winter weather procedures, we can help achieve safe conditions for students travelling to and from school.
 Please put safety first.

 School buses for students with special needs will attempt to operate on their normal schedule during days with snow.
 Significant changes to the bus schedule as a result of weather conditions will be reported on the district’s website and social media.
 Should the condition of side streets require a change to the operation of school buses for our students with special needs, or any cancellation of service, affected families will be informed.

 Thank you for your understanding and cooperation during the winter months ahead.

 Walking to school is a good idea when it starts to snow.
 Driving to-and-from school can be difficult, as roads can be slippery.
 If possible, it is advisable to walk to school when roads are icy.